 - Double wrap pairs of cookies, bottoms together, in plastic wrap.
 Place columns of wrapped cookie pairs in an airtight container or ziplock bag.

-- Shipping cookies containing fruit is not recommended in hot weather.
+- Shipping cookies containing dried fruit is not recommended in hot weather.

 Nutrition